The Power of Journaling

-So I began what now appears to have been a journey with written expression…
+So I began what now appears to have been a journey with a written expression…

 - To bring more awareness to what I was filtering, I first incorporated Chris Argyris’ right column/left column exercise.
-I was able to do it right in business meetings and it created a structure and purpose to my doodling while note-taking.
-This is easy and you don’t need anything special.
-If you look at your business note paper, there is the 80% of the paper – right margin – that you use to write notes on actions and deliverables.
-In the 20% left margin is where this exercise becomes powerful.
+I was able to do it right in business meetings, and it created a structure and purpose for my doodling while note-taking.
+This is easy, and you don’t need anything special.
+If you look at your business notepaper, there is 80% of the paper – right margin – that you use to write notes on actions and deliverables.
+In the 20%, the left margin is where this exercise becomes powerful.
 Here you right the thoughts and feelings that are going unexpressed.
 Totally unfiltered.
 Then at the end of the meeting or the day, you review the right column notes and decide how to work with those right column notes.

-- After doing right column/left column for a while I decided to expand what I was writing about and began a personal journal.
+- After doing the right column/left column for a while, I decided to expand what I was writing about and began a personal journal.
 Here I would write about my day in sort of a diary format.
 Reflecting on the highs and lows of the days.
-As a learning professional, I always love asking the question “what did you learn” and this became a part of that exercise.
+As a learning professional, I always love asking the question, “what did you learn” and this became a part of that exercise.

-- Then, I found that there were beautiful journals that could be found in bookstores.
-What a delicious way to capture my innermost thoughts and memories than in beautiful books.
+- Then, I found beautiful journals found in bookstores—what a delicious way to capture my innermost thoughts and memories than in beautiful books.
 Now I literally collect journal books.
 Whenever I travel or find myself in Barnes and Nobles, I make sure to stop in the writing section.

-- Blogging and journaling have stayed with me a deep practice, forms of expression, and now ways of sharing.
-I incorporate journals and journaling into all my coaching programs and I am writing and blogging fairly regularly.
+- Blogging and journaling have stayed with me a deep practice, forms of expression, and new ways of sharing.
+I incorporate journals and journaling into all my coaching programs, and I am writing and blogging fairly regularly.

-My latest adventure with writing and Journals is in our Women Connected Circles where we have created a beautiful, printable journal for each of 7 sessions.
+My latest adventure with writing and Journals is in our Women Connected Circles, where we have created a beautiful, printable journal for each of 7 sessions.
 I love creating these so much that we’re formatting new coaching tools (like Building a Gratitude Practice).
-We use lots of color and imagery throughout the journals so that women can enjoy the experience of their own journaling process and expression.
+We use lots of color and imagery throughout the journals to enjoy the experience of their own journaling process and expression.